PengjieRen/GLKS/README.md

 (4) Make a vocabulary file based on the training set of different versions in the format: "token \t token_frequency".

-2. Change the configurations in "Run_GLKS.py" and run "python -m torch.distributed.launch --nproc_per_node=num_GPU Run_GLKS.py --mode='train/test'" to train or test models on different .
+2. Change the configurations in "Run_GLKS.py" and run "python -m torch.distributed.launch --nproc_per_node=num_GPU Run_GLKS.py --mode='train/test'" to train or test models on different dataset versions.

 Please cite our paper if you use the code: